 Computers and phones are stolen every day.
 Imagine the treasure trove of data contained in the tax returns on your system.
 They would be of great value to an identity thief.
 Laptops that leave your office are especially vulnerable to theft.

 To protect these systems you might want to use drive encryption.
-Microsoft includes BitLocker as part of Windows 10 Pro.
-BitLocker is also available on the Pro version of Windows 8.1.
+Microsoft includes BitLocker as part of Windows.
 Other vendors such as McAfee and Symantec also make drive encryption software.
 There are also free, open source programs that provide drive encryption.

 Both IOS (Apple) and Android (Google, Samsung, and others) phones offer encryption.
 In some cases, it is turned on from the factory.
 Check yours and make sure that it is encrypted.
 Phones are lost/stolen more often than computers.